dechamps/ASIO401/BACKENDS.md

 the most modern Windows audio API.
 Microsoft actively supports WASAPI and regularly releases new features for it.
-PortAudio supports most of these features and makes them available through various options (though, sadly, FlexASIO doesn't provide ways to leverage all these options yet).
+PortAudio supports most of these features and makes them available through various options (though, sadly, ASIO401 doesn't provide ways to leverage all these options yet).

 WASAPI is the only entry point to the Windows audio engine.
 In modern versions of Windows, DirectSound and MME merely forward to WASAPI internally.
 This means